EXPERIENCED TEAM WITH DIVERSE BACKGROUNDS

 Prior to joining Blue Heron, Melissa was Senior Vice President and Relationship Manager for Wells Fargo's Private Bank in Chapel Hill, NC.
 Melissa was responsible for advising high-net-worth families on investment asset allocation, real estate investing, trust and estate planning, and risk management.
 She oversaw and partnered on over $1B dollars of assets under management and over $300M of real estate acquisitions, dispositions, and debt transactions for private bank families.
 While at Wells Fargo, she also served as Market President for Chapel Hill and was responsible for business development for the bank in the local community, working closely with commercial brokers, attorneys, CPAs, and business leaders.

 Melissa has served the Chapel Hill Public School Foundation for seven years, including chairing the development committee for fundraising and strategic planning and leading the investment committee.
 She has worked with Dress for Success, Habitat for Humanity, United Arts, and United Way, and spearheaded Excellence in Education, a program teaching financial literacy to fourth graders.

 Melissa received a BS in Business Administration from the University of North Carolina at Chapel Hill's Kenan-Flagler Business School.

 Prior to joining Blue Heron, Matt managed finance, leasing, and property management for NC-based retail developer Adventure Development.
 He played an instrumental role in the development of a $100M+, 1.2M-square-foot mixed-use project in Pittsburgh, PA.
 From 2004-2010 at Mark Properties, Inc., a private equity real estate investment company in Durham, NC, Matt led acquisitions, asset management, and leasing of a 2.5 million-square-foot retail and office portfolio.
 Ahead of the Great Recession, Matt participated in the disposition of much of Mark Properties’ holding, including the successful marketing and sale of a portfolio of shopping centers.

-a board member and executive committee member of the Self-Help Venture Fund in Durham, NC.
-An active preservationist, Matt received the Carraway Merit Award from Preservation North Carolina in 2017.
+Matt is a board member and executive committee member of the Self-Help Venture Fund in Durham, NC.
+As an active preservationist, Matt received the Carraway Merit Award from Preservation North Carolina in 2017.
 He volunteers with the Princeton Alumni Schools Committee and has served on the advisory board for the Museum of Early Southern Decorative Arts in Winston-Salem, NC.
 He is a licensed real estate broker in North Carolina.